reymon359/book-sentences/books/The Structure of Scientific Revolutions/index.md

 Newtonian mass is conserved; Einsteinian is convertible with energy.
 Only at low relative velocities may the two be measured in the same way, and even then they must not be conceived to be the same.

+This need to change the meaning of established and familiar concepts is central to the revolutionary impact of Einstein’s theory.
+Though subtler than the changes from geocentrism to heliocentrism, from phlogiston to oxygen, or from corpuscles to waves, the resulting conceptual transformation is no less decisively destructive of a previously established paradigm.

+the transition from Newtonian to Einsteinian mechanics illustrates with particular clarity the scientific revolution as a displacement of the conceptual network through which scientists view the world.

+At least for scientists, most of the apparent differences between a discarded scientific theory and its successor are real.
+Though an out-of-date theory can always be viewed as a special case of its up-to-date successor, it must be transformed for the purpose.

+even if that transformation were a legitimate device to employ in interpreting the older theory, the result of its application would be a theory so restricted that it could only restate what was already known.
+Because of its economy, that restatement would have utility, but it could not suffice for the guidance of research.

 ## X Revolutions as Changes of World View